Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Methods

 \section{Methods}

 While many studies have shown that the population spin--tilt distribution is a powerful discriminator of black hole formation channels~\citep{2017CQGra..34cLT01V, 2017MNRAS.471.2801S, 2017PhRvD..96b3012T, Vitale2022}, tilt measurements for individual events carry large uncertainties~\citep{2014PhRvL.112y1101V, 2020PhRvR...2d3096P, 2021PhRvD.104j3018B}, limiting population-level inference~\citep{2024PhRvD.109j4036M, VitaleMould2025}.
-Population constraints have therefore often relied on the effective spin $ \chi_{\rm eff}={\chi_1\cos\theta_1+q\,\chi_2\cos\theta_2}/{1+q}, $ where $\chi_{1(2)}$ and $\theta_{1(2)}$ denote the component spin magnitudes and tilt angles, respectively, and $0<q\le1$ is the binary mass ratio~\citep{Damour2001}.
+Population constraints have therefore often relied on the effective spin $ \chi_{\rm eff}={\chi_1\cos\theta_1+q\,\chi_2\cos\theta_2}/(1+q), $ where $\chi_{1(2)}$ and $\theta_{1(2)}$ denote the component spin magnitudes and tilt angles, respectively, and $0<q\le1$ is the binary mass ratio~\citep{Damour2001}.
 While $\chi_{\rm eff}$ is more precisely measured, its inferred population distribution peaks near zero~\citep{2020ApJ...895..128M, 2021PhRvD.104h3010R, Banagiri2025b, GWTC4pop}.
 This is intrinsically ambiguous: it can arise from small spin magnitudes or from substantial spin-orbit misalignment, and it is further compounded by the mass-weighted combination of both components.
-This motivates inferring the population distribution of individual spin magnitudes and tilts directly, rather than relying on $\chi_{\rm eff}$ alone.
+This motivates investigating the population distribution of individual spin magnitudes and tilts directly, rather than relying on $\chi_{\rm eff}$ alone.
 In what follows, we therefore employ a hierarchical Bayesian inference method \citep[e.g.,][]{Mandel2019} to infer hyper-parameters describing the component spin properties of the binary black hole merger population.

 We use the \texttt{GWPopulation} code \citep[][]{Talbot2019,Talbot2025} and the public detector sensitivity estimates \citep{2025PhRvD.112j2001E, GWTCsensitivity} and individual event posteriors from GWTC-4.0 \citep{GWTC2data,GWTC3data,GWTC4data}.
-We use the posterior samples obtained with the NRSur7dq4 waveform model~\citep{2019PhRvR...1c3015V} where available for new events in GWTC-4.0, the mixed-waveform samples otherwise, and the IMRPhenomXPHM waveform samples~\citep{2021PhRvD.103j4056P, 2025PhRvD.111j4019C} for all events that appear in previous catalogs.
-Our method is exemplified in a public script accompanying this work \citep[][]{StegmannCodeInPrep} and detailed in the following.
+In using \texttt{GWPopulation}, we limit the variance of the Monte Carlo–estimated log-likelihood to be below 1 and use the posterior samples obtained with the \texttt{NRSur7dq4} waveform model~\citep{2019PhRvR...1c3015V} where available for new events in GWTC-4.0, the mixed-waveform samples otherwise, and the \texttt{IMRPhenomXPHM} waveform samples~\citep{2021PhRvD.103j4056P, 2025PhRvD.111j4019C} for all events that appear in previous catalogs.
+Our method is exemplified in a public script\footnote{\url{https://github.com/stegmaja/black-hole-spin-orbit-tilts}} accompanying this work and detailed in the following.